Last Updated on

 As a guide, you should have as many litter trays as you have cats, and then one extra.
 So if you have two cats, there should be three litter trays.
-Litter trays should be emptied, scrubbed and disinfected at least once a week, thoroughly rinse afterwards to remove any disinfectant residue.
+Empty, scrub and disinfect trays once a week, thoroughly rinse afterwards to remove any disinfectant residue.

 Replace litter trays every two years.

-These should be replaced every one to two years as they can become riddled with dead skin cells, oils, dirt, dust mites, bacteria and parasites such as worm eggs, tapeworm segments and flea eggs and larvae.
+Replace every year or two as they can become soiled with dead skin cells, oils, dirt, dust mites, bacteria and parasites.

-When choosing a cat bed, look for one with a removable cover if possible, which can be washed every few weeks.
-I also recommend placing a soft blanket over the bed which can also be removed and washed regularly.
+Choose a bed with a removable cover if possible so that it can be washed every few weeks.
+Place a soft blanket over the bed, which can also be removed and washed regularly.

-Grooming brushes should be cleaned regularly with warm soapy water to remove hair build up and oils.
-Brushes should be replaced as the bristles begin to wear.
+Clean grooming brushes regularly with warm, soapy water to remove hair build-up and oils.
+Replace brushes when the bristles begin to wear.